Mwajiduddin/Network-File-Shares-and-Permissions/README.md

 <h1>Introduction</h1>

-In this tutorial we will be using both of our virtual machines from the [previous tutorial](https://github.com/Mwajiduddin/Joining-a-client-to-a-domain-controller-virtual-machine-in-Azure) to set up file shares and changing its permissions.
+In this tutorial we will be using both of our virtual machines from the [previous tutorial](https://github.com/Mwajiduddin/Joining-a-client-to-a-domain-controller-virtual-machine-in-Azure) to set up file shares and change its permissions.

 <h2>Tutorial Guidelines</h2>